 One of the nice things about this window style is that you can let in fresh air even when it's raining.
 The angle of the sash ensures that the rain does not collect on the frame and will not enter the room.
 At the same time, you get to enjoy the breeze that enters the house around the bottom of the open sash.
 If you happen to love the way the air smells during and after a round of rain, it's hard to beat this window design.

 What a Sliding Window Has to Offer

 Another option you can consider is the sliding window.
 This basic design works in much the same way that sliding doors work.
 A typical configuration includes two sashes that are mounted in tracks.
 Unlike a traditional design, the sashes can be moved along the tracks horizontally rather than vertically.
-The basic design also includes a latch that serves as a lock for the window.
+The basic design also includes a latch that serves as a lock for the windows Ottawa.

 One of the main benefits of this design is the ease of use.
 It takes very little effort to slide a sash along the track.
 People who would have difficulty raising and lowering traditional sashes find that this solution allows them to open and close the windows at will and still enjoy the view.

-Windows of this type are also helpful when when the window space is wider and not quite as tall as traditional windows.
+Windows of this type are also helpful when the window space is wider and not quite as tall as traditional windows.
 Many people like this design because of the expansive view and the fact that it's easier to use the space directly under the window for some decorative purpose.

 When the plan is to make some updates to the house, it pays to consider alternatives for everything from the different styles of residential garage doors to the ideal type of windows.
 Talk with a contractor and discuss what designs would provide the benefits you desire.
 It won't take long before the debate is finished and you have your answer.